 Transformers are used control the volt-amp relationship.

-Transformers stay cool using special oils that are inside the transformer
+Smaller power company tra nsformers are air cooled, while bigger transformers stay cool using special oils that are inside the transformer

 Transformers are engineered to raise or lower the voltage, which causes higher or lower amps in same proportion.